stanford-crfm/helm/README.md

 ## Using (for most people)

-To use the web interface, go to `https://crfm-models.stanford.edu` (TODO: update this to https).
+To use the web interface, go to https://crfm-models.stanford.edu.

 To use the REST API, see [demo.py](demo.py).
-(TODO: provide some Python classes.)

 ## Deploying locally (for developers)